tylerlum/IsaacLab/docs/source/deployment/cluster.rst

 node and ``CLUSTER_ISAACLAB_DIR``.

 ``[profile]`` is an optional argument that specifies which singularity image corresponding to the  container profile will be used.
 If no profile is specified, the default profile ``base`` will be used.
-The profile has be defined directlty after the ``job`` command.
+The profile has to be defined directly after the ``job`` command.
 All other arguments are passed to the Python executable.
 If no profile is defined, all arguments are passed to the Python executable.

 The training arguments are passed to the Python executable.
 As an example, the standard